 Alternative metrics or Altmetrics provide article level metrics for research outputs, i.e. other impacts of a work, such as the number of article views, numbers of downloads, or mentions in social media and news media.
 They can be used to demonstrate exposure to, and engagement with, a research output.
 Altmetrics can be applied to a broad range of research outputs including articles, books, presentations, videos, source code repositories, web pages, datasets etc.

-Plum Analytics is a tool embedded into CRO that captures altmetrics for all research output.
+Plum Analytics (PlumX) is a tool embedded into CRO that captures altmetrics for research outputs.
 Altmetrics captured by Plum Analytics are available in the public view of CRO.

 Altmetrics that are captured by Plum Analytics include: